kyco/jquery.kyco.popup/README.md

 	bottom: 'auto',
 	left: 'auto',

-Used to manually override the auto centering of the popup by the plugin, e.g. top: 50.
+Used to manually override the auto centering of the popup, e.g. top: 50.

 	boxSizing: 'border-box',

-Dafault box-sizing value the popup should use.
+Default box-sizing value the popup should use.

 	delay: 0,